 |23||Retractable portable banner signs||2||1|

-Purchasing site will provide a van and hydraulic lift that fits required specifications.
-If desired, the Makers in Motion team can facilitate the purchase of the van and lift.
+Should the purchasing site elect for the option of a Makerspace that can be transported to their different locations by vehicle, the purchasing site will provide a van and hydraulic lift that fits required specifications.
+If desired, the Makers in Motion® team can facilitate the purchase of the van and lift.
+This is not a requirement, and we are happy to provide a Makerspace that can be transported by carts throughout one building.
 Customization of any package may result in additional fees.

 In these short lessons, students design and create their own project using digital fabrication technologies, learning 2D and 3D design principles with a 1:1 computer/student ratio.

-These lengthy projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
+These multi-day and -week projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
 Taking six hours or longer, students use human-centered design to address personal, school, or community challenges.

 Our team has perfected the art of building a successful traveling makerspace program.
 We’ll work with your team to provide intensive training, operational support, consultation services, and professional development opportunities based on your needs.